Exceptional Contribution Payments (ECPs)

 When are ECPs awarded?

 ECPs are awarded in August each year following recommendations from academic and service Heads of Departments.
-Nominations have to be made to Divisional Heads by 31 March each year.

 Who can receive an ECP?